So You Bought A House! 11 Things That Happen After Your Offer Is Accepted

 Closing usually takes around two hours, but you'll want to make sure you have enough time on the schedule in case something unexpected comes up.

 A final walkthrough 1-2 days before closing is recommended to ensure the seller made all agreed-upon repairs and the home is in the same condition as when you made an offer.
 This is not the time to make additional repair requests unless something major has happened, such as a hole in the wall that wasn't there before.

 Be prepared to sign lots of paperwork.
 But then congratulations!
 You bought a house!

-With a stellar buyers agent in your corner, buying a home can be a smooth - dare we even say, enjoyable! - process.
+With a stellar buyers agent in your corner, buying your dream home can be a smooth - dare we even say, enjoyable! - process.
 But occasional bumps in the road are not uncommon.
 Knowing exactly what to expect after your offer is accepted can prepare you to dot those I's, cross those T's, and handle anything that comes your way.

 Ready to find your next home?